 Premium.
 If you are a U.S. holder that purchases notes at a cost greater than the principal amount of such notes (not including any amount paid for pre-reopening accrued interest), you will be considered to have purchased those notes at a premium, and you may elect to amortize the premium as an offset to interest income, using a constant yield method, over the remaining term of those notes.
+Bond premium with respect to a note will be computed in Euro, and amortizable bond premium that is taken into account currently will reduce interest income in Euro.
+On the date amortized bond premium offsets interest income, you will recognize U.S. source exchange gain or loss (taxable as ordinary income or loss) equal to the difference, if any, between the U.S. dollar values of the amount of such amortized bond premium (i) on the date such amortized bond premium offsets interest income and (ii) on the date on which you acquired the notes.

 If you make this election, it generally will apply to all debt instruments that you hold at the beginning of the first taxable year to which the election applies, as well as any debt instruments that you subsequently acquire.
 In addition, you may not revoke the election without the consent of the IRS.
 If you elect to amortize the premium, you will be required to reduce your tax basis in the notes by the amount of the premium amortized during your holding period.
 If you do not elect to amortize premium, the amount of premium will be included in your tax basis in the notes.
 Therefore, if you do not elect to amortize premium and you hold the notes to maturity, you generally will be required to treat the premium as capital loss when the notes mature.